devschlumpfi/Discord-Pm2-Manager/README.md

 ### Description
 The Discord-Pm2-Manager is a Discord bot developed to manage PM2 processes directly through Discord.
 With this bot, you can start, stop, restart, delete, and view logs of PM2 processes.

+### Prerequisites
+- Node.js and npm must be installed
+- PM2 must be installed.
+[Learn how to install PM2 here](https://pm2.keymetrics.io/docs/usage/quick-start/)

 ### Installation
 1. Clone this repository: `git clone https://github.com/devschlumpfi/Discord-Pm2-Manager`